top of page

 People and relatives told us that care staff were caring and treated them with respect and dignity.

-People were supported to make informed decisions about the care that they received.
+People were supported to make informed decisions about the care they received, and their choices were listened to and respected.

 RESPONSIVE